Mike Macdonell, Board Chair

 Marketing & Communications Professional

-Ivan has worked in strategic communications, policy analysis and issues management for the federal and provincial governments in Ottawa and Victoria, for the European Union in Brussels and for a number of organizations and non-profits.
-He is an active community leader and serves on the national board of the United Way of Canada, chairing the Strategic Marketing Committee where he recently led the development of the new national brand framework and oversaw the development of the United Way’s three focus areas.
-Locally, he is an alumnus and communications director for Leadership Victoria.
-He has just left a position at the University of Victoria where he advanced the university’s domestic and international recruitment objectives.
-He is now employed by BC Pensions Corporation.
+Ivan leads marketing and communications strategy for Camosun College at the college’s Interurban campus.
+He has worked in strategic communications, marketing, policy analysis and issues management for the federal and provincial governments in Ottawa and Victoria, for the European Union in Brussels and for a number of community organizations and non-profit groups.
+He is an active community leader and served for two terms on the national board of the United Way of Canada.
+There, he chaired the Strategic Marketing Committee which led the development of the new national brand framework and oversaw the development of the United Way’s three focus areas.
+Locally, he is an alumnus and past Vice President of Leadership Victoria and past member of the Board of Governors of Royal Roads University.

 Ivan is often called upon as a consultant, keynote speaker or workshop presenter and has helped to organize many local, regional and national conferences.
 His interests include reading, writing, film, music, photography, running and international travel.
-Ivan has volunteered with the United Way of Greater Victoria for almost fifteen years in a variety of roles, helping to found our Youth Advisory Council while he was still in high school.
+Ivan has volunteered with the United Way of Greater Victoria for nearly twenty years in a variety of roles, including co-founding our Youth Advisory Council while he was still in high school.

 Sharon Moysey, Chair, Finance Committee